-- 3. When the train is ready to proceed, release brakes and determine that the brake pipe pressure is increasing by indication on the HOTD display. - 4.
-After the train has started, observe for an end-of-train unit signal loss or pressure reduction of 5 PSI or more on the HOTD display. - (h) When cutting away from a train, the Engineer will observe the Head-Of-Train Device (HOTD) to ensure that brake pipe pressure on the rear car is reduced to zero (0) PSI to determine that an angle cock is not closed on the portion of train to be left standing.
+When cutting away from a train, the Engineer will observe the HOTD to ensure that brake pipe pressure on the rear car is reduced to zero (0) PSI to determine that an angle cock is not closed on the portion of train to be left standing.
 If zero (0) pressure is not displayed by the HOTD after locomotive is detached, the Engineer must immediately arrange to have the portion of the train left standing inspected for improperly positioned angle cock(s).
-These instructions do not in any way modify existing requirements for securing train with hand brakes.